Viictte/ML_Ablation/README.md

 #### 1. Temporal Integration Sensitivity
 **(Notebook 1 – Ablation on Timesteps)**
-The original work explicitly highlights that *training with large time steps leads to optimization instability*, and therefore introduces the “**trained-less but learning-more**” paradigm — training with one timestep but inferring with multiple ones【326†SpikePointNet.pdf†L310-L364】.
+The original work explicitly highlights that *training with large time steps leads to optimization instability*, and therefore introduces the “**trained-less but learning-more**” paradigm — training with one timestep but inferring with multiple ones.
 Our experiment systematically varies \\(T ∈ \\{1,2,4,8\\}\\) to test whether the same performance gains (ensemble-like improvement) still hold, and to quantify where diminishing returns occur.

 #### 2. Premapping Impact